Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:
    * `oa-service-alfresco.amp`

-4. (OPTIONAL) This step is only required installing the Policy and Procedure Content Accelerator:
+4. (OPTIONAL) This step is only required if installing the Policy and Procedure Content Accelerator solution:

    Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:
    * `tsgrp-alfresco-chain-versioning.amp`